5517.01 – POLICY AGAINST BULLYING AND HARASSMENT

 B. The District shall provide instruction to students in comprehensive health education including a teen dating violence and abuse component consistent with state statute and rules of the State Board of Education.

 C. The comprehensive health components listed in Sec.
 1003.42, F.S., include a health education curriculum for students in grades 7 through 12 in the area of teen dating violence and abuse.
 This instruction shall include, but is not limited to, the definition of teen dating violence and abuse, the warning signs of teen dating violence and abuse, the characteristics of healthy relationships, measures to prevent and stop teen dating violence and abuse, and community resources available to victims and perpetrators of teen dating violence and abuse.
-The curriculum chosen must also have an emphasis on prevention- based education.
+The curriculum chosen must also have an emphasis on prevention-based education.

-1. The School Board encourages positive and professional communication between staff and students by means which best protect the interests of all concerned.
+1. The School Board encourages positive and professional communication by staff with parents and students by means which best protect the interests of all concerned.
 Communications via personal electronic media such as Facebook, Twitter, cell phone messaging, and other personal electronic means regarding school matters have the potential to create both public records and education records, or to contain personally identifiable student information.
 The School Board is ultimately responsible for the maintenance and proper disposal of such records and for the protection of such confidential information, and is dependent upon its employees to meet this responsibility.

-2. The School Board has provided staff with the means to communicate electronically with students concerning school matters.
+2. The School Board has provided staff with the means to communicate electronically with parents and students concerning school matters.
 These means currently include PCS Portal, Moodle, and district email (Outlook), and are sufficient for the purposes intended.
-For staff to communicate on school matters with students by personal electronic means when sufficient School Board means are available exposes the School Board to a possible violation of its legal obligations.
+For staff to communicate on school matters with parents and students by personal electronic means when sufficient School Board means are available exposes the School Board to a possible violation of its legal obligations.
 Such communication could cause the appearance of inappropriate association with students.
-Accordingly, staff shall utilize School Board resources in all electronic communications with students regarding school matters provided, however, private electronic media, such as a cellphone, may be used when District resources are not available, when such use is in the best interest of all concerned.
+Accordingly, staff shall utilize School Board resources in all electronic communications with parents and students regarding school matters provided, however, private electronic media, such as a cellphone, may be used when District resources are not available, when such use is in the best interest of all concerned.

 When an organization or individual wishes to make publications accessible through the public schools, such publications must be submitted to the Superintendent for approval and shall be made accessible only as provided herein.
 Grounds for denial of such approval to distribute non-school related publications shall include, but not be limited to, violation of School Board policy (i.e., advertising), obscenity and gross profanity and vulgarity which are incompatible with the normal activity associated with a public education institution as well as other forms of unprotected expression.